10% Throughput Gains, Without Disruption

 What This Actually Means

-Nothing about this required a major decision.
+Nothing about removing them required a major decision.

 No system overhaul.